-Whenever there is insufficient evidence of compliance with the provisions of this code, or evidence that a material or method does not conform to the requirements of this code, or in order to substantiate claims for alternative materials or methods, the Building Official/AHJ shall have the authority to require tests as evidence of compliance to be made without expense to the government.
-Test methods shall be as specified in this code, UFC, or FC or by other recognized test standards.
-In the absence of recognized and accepted test methods, the Building Official/AHJ shall approve the testing procedures.
-Tests shall be performed by an approved agency.
-Reports of such tests shall be retained by the Building Official/AHJ.
+Whenever there is insufficient evidence of compliance with the provisions of this code, or evidence that a material or method does not conform to the requirements of this code, or in order to substantiate claims for alternative materials or methods, the Building Official/AHJ has the authority to require tests as evidence of compliance to be made without expense to the government.
+Test methods are as specified in this code, UFC, or FC or by other recognized test standards.
+In the absence of recognized and accepted test methods, the Building Official/AHJ must approve the testing procedures.
+Perform tests by an approved agency.
+Building Official/AHJ retains reports of such tests.